 Is It Legal to Record and Transcribe Online Course Videos?

-- Do not redistribute transcripts publicly
+- Don't redistribute transcripts publicly

-- Do not sell or share transcripts with others
+- Don't sell or share with others

 Why VidNotes is the Best Tool for Transcribing Online Courses

-- Ease of use: Import from anywhere - screen recordings, local files, YouTube, social media
+- Ease of use: import from anywhere, screen recordings, local files, YouTube, social media

-- Affordable: $9.99/mo or $49.99/yr (less than $5/mo on annual plan) - far cheaper than Otter, Descript, or Rev for regular users
+- Affordable: $9.99/mo or $49.99/yr (under $5/mo annual), way cheaper than Otter, Descript, or Rev for regular use

-- Offline access: Download transcripts and study materials for offline review
+- Offline access: download transcripts and study materials for offline review

-Available with a free trial at app.vidnotes.app.
+Free trial at app.vidnotes.app.

 FAQ

-Can I transcribe Udemy courses that do not have captions?
+Can I transcribe Udemy courses without captions?

 Does VidNotes work with videos in other languages?